Negligent Hiring Or Poor Driver Supervision

 An employer could be liable for damages if an incompetent or unfit driver causes a truck crash.
 A truck injury lawyer can investigate both the driver and the company to determine if negligent supervision caused or contributed to your injuries or loved one’s wrongful death.

-Injured in a Truck Wreck?
-Our Macon Truck Accident Lawyer Can Help
+Injured In A Truck Wreck?
+Our Truck Accident Lawyer Can Help.

 Kathy McArthur and her team of Georgia attorneys will stop at nothing for your right to seek justice.
 Initial consultations are free, and you do not pay us anything unless we successfully recover compensation.
-For a free consultation with a Macon truck accident lawyer, call 478-238-1150 or fill out our online case review form.
+For a free consultation, call 478-238-1150 or fill out our online case review form.
 We represent clients statewide, including residents of Atlanta, Albany and Savannah as well as Columbus and Augusta.